Home

 Day 11-25: Ascending and Descending of Ama Dablam (6,856m)

 From the Ama Dablam Base Camp, we move further up to Yak Camp (5400m) up to where Yaks carry most of our equipment.
-Then, one and a half hours our walking takes us to Camp I (5800m).
+Then, one and a half hours of walking takes us to Camp I (5800m).
 From Camp I, we follow existing fixed lines and then establish new ropes wherever necessary.
 It involves the most difficult rock climbing of the entire route.
 We reach Camp II (6000m) which is situated on top of the Yellow Tower on a narrow platform.
 Then, we climb from Camp II to Camp III (6300m) which is comprised of mixed rock, snow, and ice that is loose in certain places.
 En route, we come across Mushroom Ridge which is a narrow, windy, snowy and mushroom-like ridge with Himalayan peaks in the background.
 From Camp III, which is located on a small plateau, we continue to the summit with a cold and exposed position.
-It is a relatively less technical climb, which takes us from "Dablam" (ice cliff) to a slope, then to the center of the face and eventually to the summit (6856 m).
+It is a relatively less technical climb, which takes us from "Dablam" (ice cliff) to a slope, then to the center of the face and eventually to the summit (6856m).
 From the summit, the splendid views of the snow-festooned peaks in the Everest region; the overwhelming emotions are ineffable and only the ones who have conquered the peak can relive those moments.
 After summiting the peak, we return back to the base camp.
 Stay at the tent for the entire climbing period.

 Day 26-27: Trek from Ama Dablam Base Camp to Lukla (2,840m)

 For the next two days, we trek from Tengboche to Namche Bazaar to Phakding and reach Lukla.
 We pass several villages and cross the Dudh Koshi River with impressive Khumbu peaks including Mt Everest, Nuptse, Lhotse, Ama Dablam, Thamserku and Kusum Khangkaru (6367m) accompanying us.
-It will mostly be a downhill trek as we cross several monasteries, villages and suspension bridges.
+It will mostly be a downhill trek as we cross several monasteries, villages, and suspension bridges.
 Our enthralling journey in the mountains is completed once we reach Lukla.
 Overnight stay at Lukla.

 Day 28: Fly back to Kathmandu